tobru/odoo-pos-distribution/README.md

 ### Kubernetes / K3s

-The provided YAML files have been developed and tested with [k3s](https://k3s.io/).
+The provided YAML files have been developed and tested with [k3s](https://k3s.io/) on amd64 and arm64.
 Installation will happen in the namespace `pos`.

 1. Install [k3s](https://k3s.io/) (any other Kubernetes should work as well)